 Sign up to become a volunteer for an event or program.

-Great American Cleanup in Winston-Salem
+Great American Cleanup in Winston-Salem (spring time)

 Keep Winston-Salem Beautiful needs volunteers to help cleanup streets, parks, streams and schools across the city.
 All supplies, lunch and drinks are provided.
 Last year nearly 723 volunteers removed over 14,000 lbs. of trash and debris.
 Individuals and groups can request an area to clean or can be assigned to a location.